adrian120401/jobagentclerk/README.md

 ### Interview Mode
 ![Interview Mode](./short3.gif)
 **Simulated technical interviews with real-time feedback and scoring.** The agent conducts mock interviews, provides instant feedback, assigns a performance score, and saves sessions so users can track their progress and improvement over time.

 ---

+## Clerk Authentication Integration

+This application uses Clerk to provide secure and modern authentication for users.
+Clerk enables both email/password and Google-based sign-in and sign-up flows, streamlining user onboarding and access management.
+By leveraging Clerk's authentication platform, the app benefits from robust user management, improved security, and a seamless login experience.

+On the frontend, Clerk's React SDK is integrated to handle authentication flows, user sessions, and UI components such as sign-in and user profile management.
+The authentication state is synchronized with the application's backend: after a user signs in with Clerk, a Clerk-issued JWT is sent with each API request.

+On the backend, the Java SDK and the Nimbus JOSE + JWT library are used to validate Clerk's JWTs.
+This ensures that only authenticated users can access protected endpoints.
+The backend extracts the Clerk user ID from the validated token and uses it to manage and synchronize user records in the application's database, providing a secure and scalable approach to user data management.

+---